Due to COVID, we are only offering group tours with a max of 10 people and two family/social circles. Please fill out the group form below.

 We believe in linking visitors to the past by telling all of the stories of the canoe as it relates to the land—the forest materials and the traditional canoe building skills of our local peoples.
 The canoe has been the mainstay transportation for time immemorial.
 The exploration of the early traders and Voyageurs of the fur trade, the Métis Nation, throughout the traditional territory of the Anishnaabeg.
 These stories around the canoe are all important for recognizing our ties to the land, original Peoples, and our health & well-being.

-100% of tour proceeds go towards protecting land around Lake Superior
+Tour proceeds go towards protecting